Henry King (poet): Works

 King wrote many elegies on royal persons and on his private friends, who included John Donne and Ben Jonson.
 A selection from his Poems and Psalms was published in 1843.

 The "Blackmoor" poems

 A poem by Henry Rainolds and a response by Henry King were included in several manuscript miscellanies of verse.
 In Rainold's poem, an African woman, described as a "Blackmoor", asks for the love of a white boy.
-In King's response, which exists in alternative versions, the boy explains that racial differences keep them apart.
-King's poem includes lines which allude to a racist view of miscegenation:
+King had the conventional views of the time and in his response, which exists in alternative versions, the boy explains that racial differences keep them apart.
+In King's opinion the interbreeding of races can only produce unwelcome results: